bhattgauravNIT/DSA/Data Structures/BST/Notes/Notes.md

 **3. Delete a key in BST**
       **Intuition:** There can be generalized three types of nodes which could be deleted from a BST.
                      1. A node which is having either left child or a right child.
-                     2. A node which is not having any child or a leaf node
+                     2. A node which is not having any child or is a leaf node
                      3. A node which is having both left as well as right child.

       **Algo**